 Get your divorce paperwork approved

 There are 3 main steps to asking a court to approve your divorce paperwork.

-File a divorce petition.
-You have to apply to the court to get a divorce, and show reasons why you want the marriage to end.
+You have to apply to the court to file for a divorce and show the reasons why you want the marriage to end.